-- 36. Pursuant to the provisions of Article 6(2) of the Protocol: "the Court shall rule on the admissibility of cases taking into account the provisions of article 56 of the Charter". - 37.
-Furthermore, under Rule 39(1) of its Rules: "[t]he Court shall conduct preliminary examination of its ... the admissibility of the application in accordance with articles 50 and 56 of the Charter, and Rule 40 of these Rules". - 38.
-Rule 40 of the Rules, which restates the provisions of Article 56 of the Charter, sets out the conditions for the admissibility of applications as follows:
+- 29. Pursuant to the provision of Article 6(2) of the Protocol "[t]he Court shall rule on the admissibility of cases taking into account the provisions of Article 56 of the Charter". - 30.
+Furthermore under Rule 39(1) of its Rules, "[t]he Court shall conduct a preliminary examination of ... the admissibility of the application in accordance with articles 50 and 56 of the Charter and Rule 40 of these Rules". - 31.
+Rule 40 of the Rules of Court, which in substance restates Article 56 of the Charter, sets out the conditions for the admissibility of applications as follows:

-Pursuant to the provisions of article 56 of the Charter to which article 6(2) of the Protocol refers, applications to the Court shall comply with the following conditions:
+"Pursuant to the provisions of Article 56 of the Charter to which Article 6(2) of the Protocol refers, applications to the Court shall comply with the following conditions:

-- disclose the identity of the Applicant, notwithstanding the latter's request for anonymity; - 2. comply with the Constitutive Act of the Union and the Charter; - 3. not contain any disparaging or insulting language;
+- disclose the identity of the Applicant notwithstanding the latter's request for anonymity; - 2. comply with the Constitutive Act of the Union and the Charter; - 3. not contain any disparaging or insulting language; - not be based exclusively on news disseminated through the mass media; - 5. be filed after exhausting local remedies, if any, unless it is obvious that this procedure is unduly prolonged; - be filed within a reasonable time from the date local remedies were exhausted or from the date set by the Court as being the commencement of the time limit within which it shall be seized with the matter; and - 7.
+Not raise any mater or issues previously settled by the parties in accordance with the principles of the Charter of the United Nations, the Constitutive Act of the African Union, the provisions of the Charter or of any legal instrument of the African Union.

-- 4. not be based exclusively on news disseminated through the mass media; - 5. be filed after the exhaustion local remedies, if any, unless it is obvious that this procedure is unduly prolonged; - be filed within a reasonable time from the date local remedies were exhausted or from the date set by the Court as being the commencement of the time-limit within which it shall be seized of the matter; and - 7. not raise any matter or issues previously settled by the parties in accordance with the principles of the Charter of the United Nations, the Constitutive Act of the African Union, the provisions of the Charter or of any legal instrument of the African Union. - 39.
-The Court notes that the conditions of admissibility set out in Rule 40 of the Rules are not in contention between the parties, as the Respondent State having decided not to take part in the proceedings did not raise any objections to the admissibility of the Application.
-However, pursuant to Rule 39(1) of its Rules, the Court is obliged to determine the admissibility of the Application. - 40.
-It is clear from the record that the Applicant is identified.
+- 32. The Court notes that the conditions of admissibility set out in Rule 40 of the Rules are not in contention between the parties, as the Respondent State having decided not to take part in the proceedings did not raise any objections to the admissibility of the Application.
+However, pursuant to Rule 39(1) of the Rules, the Court is obliged to determine the admissibility of the Application. - 33.
+It is apparent from the record that the Applicant is identified.
 The Application is not incompatible with the Constitutive Act of the African Union and the Charter.
 It is not written in disparaging or insulting language and is not based exclusively on information disseminated through the mass media.
-There is also nothing on the record to indicate that the present Application concerns a case which has been settled in accordance with either the principles of the United Nations Charter, the OAU Charter or the provisions of the Charter. - 41.
-With regards to the exhaustion of local remedies, the Court reiterates, as it has established in its case law, that the local remedies which the Applicants are required to exhaust are ordinary judicial remedies5, unless they are non-existent, ineffective and insufficient or the procedure for exercising them is unduly prolonged.6
+There is also nothing on the record to indicate that the present Application concerns a case which has been settled in accordance with either the principles of the United Nations Charter, the OAU Charter or the provisions of the Charter. - 34.
+With regard to the exhaustion of local remedies, the Court reiterates as it has established in its case law that "the local remedies that must be exhausted by the Applicants are ordinary judicial remedies", unless they are manifestly unavailable, ineffective and insufficient or the proceedings are unduly prolonged. - 35.
+Referring to the facts of the matter, the Court concludes that the Applicant filed is complaint before the Court of First Instance, which dismissed his complaints by judgment dated 27 December 2013.
+He appealed against this decision to the Supreme Court, which upheld the judgment of the High Court by its judgment of 23 May 2014.
+The Court, therefore, holds in conclusion that the Applicant has exhausted the available local remedies.